 My daily meditation practice consists of just 15 to 20 minutes a day.

-Start by 2 or 3 minutes a day of just sitting quietly with your eyes closed and do focus conscious breathing, can put your hand on your heart for an added bonus.
+Start by 2 or 3 minutes a day of just sitting quietly with your eyes closed focusing on your breathe (even take big belly breaths) and go to your favorite place, can put your hand on your heart for an added bonus.
 But that is it!
 We have many opportunities throughout the day, what opportunities are best for you?
-Click here to read my blog about my personal story in why meditation is so important, and its many benefits along with a downloadable guided meditation, “Let’s Ground, Connect, Balance” in either video or audio format.
+Click here to read my blog about my personal story in why meditation is so important, and its many benefits or click here for my Relaxation Guided Meditation.

 Let me know what most resonates with you.
 Also, how you can apply this to your life.